-- 1. Stay off the road while waiting for the bus. - 2.
-Be on time at the designated school bus stop. - 3.
-When waiting to load on the bus, stay back 10 feet until the bus has made a complete stop. - 4.
-Do not leave your seat while the bus is moving.
-Do not switch seats or run on the bus. - 5.
-Remain on the bus in the event of a road emergency until instructions are given by the driver. - 6.
-Keep head and hands inside the bus at all times. - 7.
-Do not throw anything out of the bus windows. - 8.
-Help the bus housekeeping, do not throw refuse on the floor. - 9.
-Avoid loud talking and shouting or unnecessary confusion. - 10.
-Riders must be absolutely quiet when approaching a railroad crossing stop. - 11.
-Use of drugs in any form is not allowed on the bus, and the drug policy as described in this handbook applies. - 12.
-No eating on the bus. - 13.
-No animals are allowed on the bus. - 14.
-Keep all articles out of the aisles. - 15.
-Care for the safety of smaller children and those who may be ill. - 16.
-Never tamper with the bus or any of its equipment. - 17.
-Be courteous to others, and start your day with a "Good Morning" and leave with a "Thank You", "Good Night." - 18.
-Do not ask the driver to stop at places other than the regular bus stop. - 19.
-Where it is necessary for a student to cross the highway, proceed to the front of the bus on the right shoulder of the highway where oncoming traffic can be seen in both directions.
-Then, wait for a signal from bus driver permitting you to cross.
-He/she too, is watching for your safety. - 20.
-Observe the same rules on other trips under school sponsorship. - 21.
-Do not harass, push, or shove other students. - 22.
-Swearing and vulgar language will not be tolerated. - 23.
-The emergency door must be used for emergencies only. - 24.
-All directions given by the bus driver are to be followed.
+- Stay off the road while waiting for the bus. - Be on time at the designated school bus stop. - When waiting to load on the bus, stay back 10 feet until the bus has made a complete stop. - Do not leave your seat while the bus is moving.
+Do not switch seats or run on the bus. - Remain on the bus in the event of a road emergency until instructions are given by the driver. - Keep head and hands inside the bus at all times. - Do not throw anything out of the bus windows. - Help keep the bus clean by not throwing trash on the floor. - Avoid loud talking and shouting or unnecessary confusion. - Riders must be absolutely quiet when approaching a railroad crossing stop. - Use of drugs, in any form, is not allowed on the bus, and the drug policy as described in this handbook applies. - No eating on the bus. - No animals are allowed on the bus. - Keep all articles out of the aisles. - Care for the safety of smaller children and those who may be ill. - Never tamper with the bus or any of its equipment. - Be courteous to others and start your day with a "Good Morning" and end with a "Thank You", "Good Night." - Do not ask the driver to stop at places other than the regular bus stop. - Where it is necessary for a student to cross the highway, proceed to the front of the bus on the right shoulder of the highway where oncoming traffic can be seen in both directions.
+Then, wait for a signal from the bus driver permitting you to cross.
+He/she too, is watching for your safety. - Observe the same rules on other trips under school sponsorship. - Do not harass, push, or shove other students. - Swearing and vulgar language will not be tolerated. - The emergency door must be used for emergencies only. - All directions given by the bus driver are to be followed.